Tip 11 for making friends despite your cerebral palsy includes an Amazon affiliate link. As an Amazon affiliate I earn from qualifying purchases.

 1. Partake in Online Support Groups

 If you want a friend who understands life with CP, partake in online cerebral palsy support groups.
-Regular online interaction will naturally transition a peer with CP into friend.
-My two-plus years running #CPChatNow provide my evidence.
+Regular online interaction will naturally transition a peer with CP into a friend.
+My years running #CPChatNow provide my evidence.

 2. Volunteer At Senior Centers